hmcts/ops-runbooks/oncall/README.md

 Idam is accessed via a bastion server, also known as the idam jump box.
 Follow the below steps for access instructions.

+1. Request time based acces (Automatically approved)

+Navigate to Navigate to: https://myaccess.microsoft.com/@CJSCommonPlatform.onmicrosoft.com#/access-packages

+Select: DevOps Bastion Server Access followed by "Request Access"
+Select: On-Call policy, no business justification is required.
+Request: For specific period: Enter your on-call shift dates.
+Submit (A green notification will confirm this was successful).

-1. Download devops-sshkey-privatekey and set permissions
+2. Download devops-sshkey-privatekey and set permissions
 ```bash
 az keyvault secret download -f ~/.ssh/cft-idam --vault-name idamvaultprod --name devops-ssh-privatekey
 chmod 600 ~/.ssh/cft-idam
 ```
-2. Display devops-sshkey-passphrase and add RSA identity.
+3. Display devops-sshkey-passphrase and add RSA identity.
 ```bash
 az keyvault secret show --vault-name idamvaultprod --name devops-sshkey-passphrase --query value -o tsv
 ssh-add ~/.ssh/cft-idam # paste the output of the previous command for the passphrase
 ```
-3. Open the ~/.ssh/config file (create if it doesn't already exist) and add the below:
+4. Open the ~/.ssh/config file (create if it doesn't already exist) and add the below:
+**add your own username to line 3**
 ```bash
 # Bastion - DevOps production access
 Host prodbastion